tonsstudio/startupnamesgenerator_android/README.md

 Hello guys,

-At tonsstudio.com I did a fun little side project, with focus on the animations.
+At tonsstudio.com I did a fun little android side project with focus on the animations and transitions.
+There are 3 activities total, but you almost cannot see the transitions between them.

 How it looks: